JaumeMontagut/CITM_2_Dev_Platformer/docs/README.md

 ﻿# CITM_2_Dev_Platformer
-Swap game is a puzzle-action-platformer where the player must overcome a series of challenges using their logical and motor skills.
+Swap game is a puzzle-action-platformer where you must overcome a series of challenges using your intelligence and reflexes!
 This game was made as part of the development subject by 2 students in CITM (UPC).
 We've programmed the game from scratch in C++ and used free artwork.

-## How to play:
-### Controller:
-- Left joystick: Move
-- A: Jump
-- B: Shoot a projectile which marks objects
-- Left Joystick (holding B): Aim
-- X: Swap positions with marked object

-### Keyboard & Mouse:
-- A: Move left
-- D: Move right
-- Space: Jump
-- Mouse left button: Shoot a projectile which marks objects
-- Mouse right button: Swap positions with marked object

 ## Credits
 - Programming: Jose Antonio Prieto